How to Create Audio Ads: 8 Tips for Digital Advertising

 Audio Ad Examples

 You now have a framework to build an awesome digital audio ad.
-However, you might want some real examples to sink your teeth into.
-Here are some of the best ad examples on Pandora and Spotify:
+If you want some real examples to sink your teeth into, here are two ad examples from Pandora and Spotify:

 Calvin Klein (Spotify)